This article will focus on moving to and living in the Falkland Islands.

 There are two international flights to the Falklands each week.
 Firstly, the ‘Airbridge’ flies from RAF Brize Norton, near Oxford, to the Mount Pleasant Airport (Airport Code: MPN) in the Falklands, currently via Cape Verde.
 The flight is operated by the Ministry of Defence and is primarily for military purposes, however a number of seats are allocated to civilians.
 The second flight is the commercially operated flight provided by LATAM airlines.
 The flight originates from Santiago, Chile to Mount Pleasant Airport, via Punta Arenas in the south of Chile.
 LATAM are a member of the One World airline alliance and are partners with British Airways and Iberia, amongst other airlines.

 Currently due to the Covid-19 global pandemic, the air links via South America are temporarily closed and are expected to reopen in 2022, following a review in November 2021.
-Additionally, a mandatory 8-day quarantine period is in effect upon arrival from England in which you will be tested for the virus 3 times.
+Additionally, a mandatory quarantine period is in effect upon arrival from England in which you will be tested for the virus.
 After several consecutive negative tests, you will allowed to leave isolation.
 The period lasts for 4 days if no one on the flight tests positive.
 There are currently no active Covid cases in the Falkland Islands, and those in the past have mostly been confined to airline crews and not local residents.
-As a result, life has returned to normal, with no social distancing or restrictions required outside of the short quarantine period and for those transitioning through Mount Pleasant Airport.
+As a result, life has returned to normal with no social distancing, masks or restrictions required outside of the short quarantine period and for those transitioning through Mount Pleasant Airport.